 In 2008 he was elected a Fellow of the Royal Society of Arts (FRSA)

-Professor Bagley supervises doctoral research students in areas associated with education policy.
+Professor Bagley would welcome applications from prospective doctoral research students in areas associated with education policy

 Completed Supervisions (since 2008)